 - Binary protocols are more efficient to parse

-- They are more compact, so more efficient over the network.
+- They are more compact and more efficient over the network.

 - More secure, as security concerns associated with textual attacks, such as splitting, are no longer relevant.